arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 ### Aborting an upgrade

-When an upgrade plan (in deployment mode `activefailover` or `cluster`) is in progress or has failed, it can be aborted.
+Starting with 3.3.14 and 3.2.17, when an upgrade plan (in deployment mode `activefailover` or `cluster`) is in progress or has failed, it can be aborted.

 To abort, run: